Portaria is a beautiful, traditional, mountainous village, built at 650 meters, on the western slope of the Pelion mountain, in mainland Greece.

 Stroll Portaria’s Main Square

-Portaria's main square with trees and tables, The Best Things to do in Portaria
+Portaria's main square with trees and tables.
+The Best Things to do in Portaria.

 Portaria’s main square

 Portaria’s main square or else ‘Melina Merkouri’ square, is one of the largest and most beautiful squares in Pelion, and wandering around it, is one of the best things to do in Portaria.
-Depending on what season you are visiting its floor is other times covered by the leaves of the large plane trees, the flowers of numerous hydrangeas, or the fresh snow in winter.
+Depending on what season you are visiting its floor is often covered by the leaves of the large plane trees, the flowers of numerous hydrangeas, or the fresh snow in winter.

-Kritsa tavern on the main square
+Kritsa Tavern on the main square

 The wood burning in the fireplaces of the houses and the roasts and stews from the surrounding taverns will tantalize your senses.
-Taste here original dishes such as the famous spetzofai and the grilled sausages of the area which you can accompany with local tsipouro or wine.
+Taste original dishes such as the famous spetzofai and the grilled sausages of the area which you can accompany with local tsipouro or wine.
 One of the best taverns in the square is Kritsa Tavern which has its own guest house under the name Gastronomy Hotel Kritsa.

 Adamenas square and Entrance to Centaurus Trail, Pelion